HackCU/pages/_pages/guide/hacker.md

 ### Team Size
 Teams can be a <b>maximum of 4 people</b>.
-You can look for teammates in the `#general` channel in slack.
+You can look for teammates in the `#general` channel in discord.
 We will also be hosting a team formation activity at 9:00AM on Saturday prior to the opening ceremony.
-Join the `#formingteams` channel on our [Slack](http://hackcu.slack.com) to meet other hackers and potential team members before the event
+Join the `#formingteams` channel on our [discord](https://discord.gg/uFg8sq2Gq9) to meet other hackers and potential team members before the event

 ### Submissions